tim-hardcastle/Pipefish/README.md

 given :
     a = x + 1
     b = x + 2

-// Now let's use that 'while' function properly.

-while (p) do (f) to (x tuple) :
-    p x : while p do f to f x
-    else : x

 power (x) :
     (while condition do action to x, 1)[1]